Pacific Southwest, Region 9: Superfund

 The SFPUC prepared two sediment studies at Yosemite Slough which investigated sediment chemistry, the nature and extent of the contamination, and biotic toxicology and bioaccumulation.
 The SFPUC study found that the contamination is primarily contained within the top three feet of sediment.
 SFPUC maintains a significant interest in solving contaminant concerns in Yosemite Slough and to prevent future flows of contamination from City sewers into the slough.

 In 1979, the California Department of Parks and Recreation purchased land immediately adjoining the Slough to expand the Candlestick Point State Recreational Area.
 In 2006, California State Parks prepared a site assessment and wetlands restoration plan for 35 acres of land surrounding the entire shoreline of Yosemite Slough.
 The first phase of construction of the park and wetlands habitat restoration project on the north side of the Slough was completed in 2011 with wetland plants to be planted in 2012.
-Currently, State Parks plans to construct the second and final phase of its park and wetlands restoration project on the southside of the Slough in 2014.
+Currently, State Parks plans to construct the second and final phase of its park and wetlands restoration project on the southside of the Slough.